ademkay/Seeker/README.md

 Tested on Kali Linux.
 Requires Python3 and Tor browser.

-Contact me if you meet any errors, I'll be thankful.
+Notify me on e-mail if you meet any errors, I'll be thankful.

 Buy me a coffee (PayPal):
 knivedschizo@proton.me